 Tucson-style pizza?
-This NEW pizzeria is opening downtown
+This new pizzeria is opening downtown

 Though he didn’t open Jaime’s Pizza Kitchen at Tucson Food Hub until he had a dough he liked, he knew it wasn’t his final recipe.
 In the first months the pizza kitchen was open, Gabriel was experimenting every day.

 “I’d sit there looking at a gumline.
 I wasn’t getting the honeycombing I wanted to.
 You don’t have a spiral mixer to give attention (to the dough).
-You have a 64 Hobart.
+You have a 60 Quart Hobart.
 Maybe we need to play with something else,” Gabriel said of his process.

 He’d give away pizza to friends and family.
 “Your payment for free pizza is brutal honesty,” he said.